BC46/Cloak/README.md

 key = USER_CLOAK
 ```

 In-game you can set a custom key for the `Toggle Cloak` control.
-Using this key, you can cloak and uncloak when in space, provided that the ship you are flying has a cloaking device equipped.
+Using this key, you can cloak and uncloak when in space, provided that the ship you are flying has a cloaking device equipped and that you are in Single Player.
 Moreover, the initial cloaking state behavior can be adjusted in the `cloak.ini` file.

 ## Build instructions
 Build the project using the `NMAKE` tool from Microsoft Visual C++ 6.0 (VC6 or Visual Studio 98) with the included makefile.